-Primary responsibly is teaching courses in the clinical mental health counseling program.
-The successful candidate will be able to teach at least 24 credits of clinical mental health counseling coursework.
+Primary responsibility is teaching courses in the clinical mental health counseling program.
+The successful candidate will be able to teach clinical mental health counseling coursework; teaching schedule has flexibility over three semesters of an academic year.
 The successful candidate must teach the subject matter in a manner that is consistent with the university’s Statement of Faith.
-Other duties include academic advising, student research advising/mentoring, curriculum and program development, providing support at two counseling clinics, and university and departmental committee work.
+Other duties include academic advising, curriculum and program development, potentially providing support at two counseling clinics, and university and departmental committee work.
 Corban University faculty are expected to be active scholars, excellent teachers, active in service to the university and the community, and able to model the integration of faith and learning.

 Character: The candidate must have a personal relationship with Jesus Christ and evidence a mature Christian faith, be in agreement with the University’s statement of faith, be committed to the integration of biblical principles within the practice of counseling and be willing to invest him/herself in the development of graduate student-counselors.
 The counseling program places great value in collaboration and, therefore, desires candidates who have the same teamwork and collaborative values.
 Candidates should value an environment that reflects the diversity of God’s kingdom, engages in global concerns and connects culturally.